superhuman/lrt/README.md

 ### Building

-When started, and when a change is detected, lrt builds your service using `go build -o lrt-service-XXX -i -v package`.
-The `-i` accelerates rebuilds, and `-v` is used to track dependencies.  `-o` is always set to a temporary file that is deleted when lrt exits.
+When started, and when a change is detected, lrt builds your service using `go build -o lrt-service-XXX -v package`.
+The `-v` is used to track dependencies.  `-o` is always set to a temporary file that is deleted when lrt exits.
 To customize other arguments to go build, you can pass them as `--build-args`.

 For example to set ld flags on the go executable, you could do something like: